 - In the ‘Start Transfer’ page, you can view the list of available endpoints by clicking the button on the ‘Endpoint’ drop down box.

-- You can use one of the NERSC endpoints 'nersc#carver', 'nersc#dtn', 'nersc#dtn_jgi', 'nersc#hopper', 'nersc#hpss' or 'nersc#pdsf' as well as other sources or destinations.
+- You can use one of the NERSC endpoints 'nersc#cori', 'nersc#dtn', 'nersc#dtn_jgi', 'nersc#edison', 'nersc#hpss' or 'nersc#pdsf' as well as other sources or destinations.